Lessons that we can all grow from.......

 The wisdom of letting go reveals itself across many great thinkers throughout history.

-For example, Pablo Picasso defined art as the “elimination of the unnecessary.”
+For example, Pablo Picasso defined art as “eliminating the unnecessary.”

 Likewise, the French writer Antoine de Saint-Exupéry observed: “Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.”